compas-dev/compas_slicer/docs/examples/01_planar_slicing_simple.rst

 make our slicing result ready for fabrication.
 First, we initialize the :class:`PlanarPrintOrganizer` and create :class:`PrintPoints`.
-The difference between :class:`PrintPoints` and the ``compas.geometry.Points`` we were using in the previous step is that the :class:`PrintPoints` have all the necessary additional functionality that is needed for the fabrication process.
+The difference between :class:`PrintPoints` and the ``compas.geometry.Points`` we were using in the previous step is that the :class:`PrintPoints` have all the necessary additional information that is needed for the fabrication process.

 .. code-block:: python